tristanpoland/tell_me_when/README.md

 A Rust library for cross-platform event monitoring and callback-based notifications.
 Monitor file system changes, process events, system resource usage, network changes, and power events with simple, intuitive APIs.

+> [!CAUTION]
+> This library is not fully stable or tested on all platforms.
+Use with caution and file an issue if you find bugs!

 [![Crates.io](https://img.shields.io/crates/v/tell_me_when.svg)](https://crates.io/crates/tell_me_when)
 [![Documentation](https://docs.rs/tell_me_when/badge.svg)](https://docs.rs/tell_me_when)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)